 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Nissan Rogue is $176 a month — or $2,112 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 The Nissan Rogue has been around since 2008 and it is currently in its second generation.
 The compact SUV is known for its premium interior, great fuel economy and large cargo room.
 The Rogue is the company’s best selling car in the United States, with over 329,000 sales in 2016.